Fleetmanagementsoftwaredevelopment,builtforvehiclesinthethousands.

 12+ months

-Telemetry at scale teaches you what holds.
+Telemetry at scale teaches you what actually holds.

-Route optimization, buy or build?+
+Route optimization in a fleet platform, buy or build?+

 What about IoT device integration beyond GPS?+

-Driver app design, what matters?+
+Driver app design, what actually matters?+